-Note Database Backup supports the following Linux operating systems: Red Hat Enterprise Linux, CentOS, and Oracle Linux 7.
+Note DBS supports the following Linux operating systems: Red Hat Enterprise Linux, CentOS, and Oracle Linux 7.

-- A backup gateway is installed on the server in which the database to be backed up is stored.
+- A backup gateway is installed on the server where the database to be backed up is deployed.
 For more information, see Add a backup gateway.

 Create a backup schedule